matthewfranglen/docker.github.io/machine/reference/restart.md

        Argument(s) are one or more machine names.

 Restart a machine.
 Oftentimes this is equivalent to `docker-machine stop; docker-machine start`.
-But some cloud driver try to implement a clever restart which keeps the same ip address.
+But some cloud drivers try to implement a clever restart which keeps the same ip address.

     $ docker-machine restart dev